jachen20/gwc-intro-to-scratch/README.md

 ![image](https://github.com/user-attachments/assets/eeeb317e-d1ff-4d4a-a10e-c12a1441a073)

+Next, we'll go through a tutorial to show you what you can do with Scratch!
+A lot of the steps are taken from Stanford's Introduction to Computer Science class, specifically this lesson: https://cs50.harvard.edu/x/2025/weeks/0/.

 ## Making the cat say, "Hello, world!"

 You should see a green flag and a red stop button above the cat.